-- There are wheelchair-accessible bathrooms, elevators, and automatic doors in South College, Old Chapel, Campus Center, Roots Cafe, Bezanson, and the residence halls.
+- There are mobility-accessible bathrooms, elevators, and doors in South College, Old Chapel, Campus Center, and the residence halls.

 - A parking lot with several accessible parking spots is located on the south-facing side of South College Building, and about 200 yards to the west of Old Chapel.